Humphry Davy: Incandescent light and arc light

+Full lecturer at the Royal Institution

-When Davy's lecture series on Galvanism ended, he progressed to a new series on Agricultural Chemistry, and his popularity continued to skyrocket.
+When Davy's lecture series on Galvanism ended, he progressed to a new series on agricultural chemistry, and his popularity continued to skyrocket.
 By June 1802, after just over a year at the Institution and at the age of 23, Davy was nominated to full lecturer at the Royal Institution of Great Britain.
-Garnett quietly resigned, citing health reasons.
+Garnett, the incumbent lecturer, quietly resigned, citing health reasons.

+Royal Society

 In November 1804 Davy became a Fellow of the Royal Society, over which he would later preside.
-He was one of the founding members of the Geological Society in 1807 and was elected a foreign member of the Royal Swedish Academy of Sciences in 1810 and a Foreign Honorary Member of the American Academy of Arts and Sciences in 1822.
+He was one of the founding members of the Geological Society of London in 1807 and later became a Fellow.
+He was elected a foreign member of the Royal Swedish Academy of Sciences and as an honorary member of the American Philosophical Society in 1810, and a Foreign Honorary Member of the American Academy of Arts and Sciences in 1822.

-Mid-Career: 1802–1820
+Mid-career: 1802–1820

-Photographic Enlargements
+Photographic enlargements

 In June 1802 Davy published in the first issue of the Journals of the Royal Institution of Great Britain his An Account of a Method of Copying Paintings upon Glass, and of Making Profiles, by the Agency of Light upon Nitrate of Silver.
 Invented by T. Wedgwood, Esq.
 With Observations by H. Davy in which he described their experiments with the photosensitivity of silver nitrate.

 He recorded that "images of small objects, produced by means of the solar microscope, may be copied without difficulty on prepared paper."
 Josef Maria Eder, in his History of Photography, though crediting Wedgwood, because of his application of this quality of silver nitrate to the making of images, as "the first photographer in the world," proposes that it was Davy who realised the idea of photographic enlargement using a solar microscope to project images onto sensitised paper.
 Neither found a means of fixing their images, and Davy devoted no more of his time to furthering these early discoveries in photography.

 The principle of image projection using solar illumination was applied to the construction of the earliest form of photographic enlarger, the "solar camera".

 Elements

+Potassium and sodium

 Davy was a pioneer in the field of electrolysis using the voltaic pile to split common compounds and thus prepare many new elements.
 He went on to electrolyse molten salts and discovered several new metals, including sodium and potassium, highly reactive elements known as the alkali metals.
 Davy discovered potassium in 1807, deriving it from caustic potash (KOH).
 Before the 19th century, no distinction had been made between potassium and sodium.
 Potassium was the first metal that was isolated by electrolysis.
 Davy isolated sodium in the same year by passing an electric current through molten sodium hydroxide.